SemanticMediaWiki/SummaryCards/docs/01-content-summaries.md

 ## Summary Cards

-Logged-in users can individually decide whether or not to display a summary card.
+Each users (those who logged-in) can individually decide whether or not to display a summary card.
 The setting `$GLOBALS['sucgEnabledForAnonUser']` is provided to disable Summary Cards for anon users in general.

-The setting for a user can be found under `Preference -> Appearance`.
+The user setting can be found under `Preference -> Appearance`.

 ![image](https://cloud.githubusercontent.com/assets/1245473/16182795/16d3e012-36aa-11e6-97fd-769500b7905a.png)